Writing a Kick Ass Media Release

 Penelope is the author of ‘Success in a Briefcase’ ©2006 – a business communication and media relationship manual suitable for any sized business, order direct or via the website www.hotpeppergroup.com.au.
 The Hot Pepper Group is a public relations, written communication, event management and graphic design company. www.hotpeppergroup.com.au

-Have a question for Penelope?
-Ask or leave a comment below!
+Have a question for Penelope or want to leave a comment?
+Click here.